-9.3 Basic Operating Procedure
+9.1 Basic Operating Procedure

 - 1. Establish depth of cut.

 - 2. Start dust collection system.

 - 3. Start sanding drum.

-- 4. Start oscillation (if desired).

-- 5. Start conveyor and select feed rate.
+- 4. Start conveyor and select feed rate.

-- 6. Feed stock through machine.
+- 5. Feed stock through machine.

 To feed stock through the sander, rest and hold board to be sanded on conveyor belt, allowing conveyor belt to carry board into drum.
 Once stock is halfway through, reposition yourself to outfeed side of machine to receive and control board as it exits.